babel/notes/2018/2018-05/may-21.md

 - Can use in `@babel/node` and `@babel/register`
 - We can know what files to compile beforehand
   - Future: idea of a "project" aka multi-file awareness, maybe async pre-compile plugins?

+## Moving most logic into helpers

+- Better sharing b/t plugins
+- How do you let community plugins use/create helpers
+- Easier to optimize a helper